 I spent the first ten years of my marriage trying to make Cynthia into me.
 I can’t think of many things worse on earth than a female Chuck.
 And I’ll be honest, it almost broke us apart.
-We didn’t though, because she stayed and stuck it out.
+We didn’t separate though, because she stayed and stuck it out.

 I’ll never forget when Cynthia said to me, “I don’t want you to keep telling people we’re ‘partners’ because we’re not partners.
 I bear your children and I cook your meals, and I clean the house, but I’m not a partner.”
 Then she added, “You’ve never accepted me for who I really am.”
 I said, “Yes, I have.”
 She said, “No you haven’t.”
 I said, “YES, I have.”
 She said, “NO, you haven’t!”
 And I got louder and she got louder, and she finally walks away in tears.
 And I was left with the dishes.
 While doing those dishes I thought, She’s right.